What is Spinner Dominoes?

 If no available move can be made from hand, the player will be required to draw from the draw pile.
 They continue drawing until a move can be made.

 How to Win

-The goal in Spinner Dominoes is to clear all tiles from hand.
+The goal of Spinner Dominoes is to clear all tiles from your hand.
 Once this is done, both players’ hands are scored.